Niederreiter cryptosystems using quasi-cyclic codes that resist quantum Fourier sampling: Code based cryptosystems

-Scrambler-permutation attacks are defined as, given $\mathcal{H}$ and $\mathcal{H}^\prime$, find $A$ and $B$.
+\end{description} \textbf{Decryption}: \begin{description} \item Compute $y=A_0^{-1}\mathcal{Y}$.
+Thus $y = \mathcal{H}B_0\mathcal{X}^{\rm{T}}$. \ \item Now use a fast decoding algorithm for $\mathcal{C}$ with matrix $\mathcal{H}$ and vector $y$ to get $B_0 \mathcal{X}^{\rm{T}}$ and recover $\mathcal{X}$. \end{description} We abuse the notation lightly and use $e$ for the identity element in a group as well. \paragraph{Scrambler-Permutation Attack:} Scrambler-permutation attacks are defined as, given $\mathcal{H}$ and $\mathcal{H}^\prime$, find $A_0$ and $B_0$.
 Note that any $A \in\mathrm{GL}_{k}(\mathbb{F}_2), B \in S_n$ that satisfy $\mathcal{H}^{\prime}=A\mathcal{H}B$ breaks the system.
 Quantum computers, in principle, can exploit this attack.
 This follows from the fact that scrambler-permutation attacks can be reduced to a hidden subgroup problem.
 As we saw in previous sections, hidden subgroup problem is important because quantum computers have an advantage over classical computers for this class of problems over abelian groups.

 In a scrambler-permutation attack we assume that $\mathcal{H}$ and $\mathcal{H}^\prime$ are known.
 However, this is not true in practice, only the public key $\mathcal{H}^\prime$ is known.
 But, if we can show that with the knowledge of $\mathcal{H}$, the cryptosystem is resistant to the quantum Fourier sampling then it is true without the knowledge of $\mathcal{H}$.
 To illustrate the reduction to hidden subgroup problem, we first define a problem that is very close to the hidden subgroup problem. \begin{definition}[Hidden shift problem] Let $f_{0},f_{1}$ be two functions from a group $\mathrm{G}$ to some set $\mathrm{X}$ such that: there is a $g_{0}$ such that for all $g$, $f_{0}(g)=f_{1}(g_0g)$.
 The hidden shift problem is to find one such $g_0$. \end{definition} One can frame the scrambler-permutation attack as a hidden shift problem over $\mathrm{G}= \mathrm{GL}_{k}\left(\mathbb{F}_{2}\right) \times \mathrm{S}_n$ where $f_{0}(A,B)=A^{-1}\mathcal{H}B$ and $f_{1}(A,B)=A^{-1}\mathcal{H}^{\prime}B$.
 Moreover, it is known that for any non-commutative group $\mathrm{G}$, a hidden shift problem can be reduced to a hidden subgroup problem on $\mathrm{G}^{2} \rtimes \mathbb{F}_{2}$ where the action of $1$ on $(x,y)$ is $(y,x)$.
 In this paper we are interested in the particular case of $\mathrm{G}=\mathrm{GL}_{k}(\mathbb{F}_{2})\times \mathrm{S}_n$.
 For that we refer to Dinh et al.~\cite[Proposition 3]{Dinh}, we use their notations for important subgroups for easy reference.
 The hidden subgroup is